-This article provides an overview of the events surrounding the death of Peaches Geldof, who was found dead in her apartment at the young age of 25.
+This article provides an overview of the events surrounding the death of Peaches Geldof, who was found dead in her apartment at 25.
 In addition, we’ll share the results of the Peaches Geldof Autopsy Report.

 About Peaches Geldof

 Peaches originally made a name for herself in television when she began writing a political column in the popular British publication, The Daily Telegraph.
 In 2005, her documentary, “Peaches Geldof: Teen America,” took her to even greater heights, and she was consequently recognized by ‘Tatler’ as one of the most popular fashion icons of 2006.

 Geldof’s modeling career began in 2007 at London Fashion Week.
 And in 2010, she signed a lucrative modeling deal with the Ultimo agency.
 However, the deal was short-lived, as leaked controversial images of the star forced Ultimo to cancel the modeling agreement.
 Geldof was also the daughter of the Live Aid program founder, Bob Geldof.

-In the year 2000, when she was 11, Peaches lost her mother to an unexpected drug overdose.
-She described herself as being completely traumatized by the incident and often drew parallels between herself and her mother.
+In 2000, when she was 11, Peaches lost her mother to an unexpected drug overdose.
+She described herself as completely traumatized by the incident and often drew parallels between herself and her mother.
 Then, she faced a similar fate in April 2014.
-While Peaches herself was not involved in any controversy, the fact that her death still remains questionable has sparked debate.
+While Peaches was not involved in any controversy, her death still remains questionable and has sparked debate.

 Details Surrounding Geldof’s Death

-On April 7th, the popular TV presenter was found dead in her home at Wrotham in Kent.
+On April 7th, the famous TV presenter was found dead in her home at Wrotham in Kent.
 Law enforcement officials, upon finding large amounts of drug paraphernalia at her home, suspected that the model had died of an overdose.
-The suspicions were subsequently confirmed by the coroner’s toxicology report.
+The coroner’s toxicology report subsequently confirmed the suspicions.
 Upon hearing of her death, her father, Bob Geldof, immediately issued a statement speaking of the family’s grief and surprise.

 Peaches Geldof was the wife of Thomas Cohen and was the mother to two young sons, Phaedra and Astala.
 She passed away at the young age of 25.